 WHAT ARE YOU MOVED TO DO ABOUT IT?

 These are the questions that burn for us.
 All of the subjects that we paint, we love.
-Catastrophic wildfires are sweeping through California during a record- breaking drought.
-Bees, birds, and sea stars are disappearing along with other species.
+Catastrophic wildfires have swept through Australia and California during a record- breaking droughts, killing people and billions of animals.
+Bees, birds, sea stars along with the Amazon rainforests are fast disappearing along with other species.
+The Polar Ice is melting, temperatures are rising across the globe, the human traumas of mass migration of is a planetary threat due to these extreme weather changes.
 These are only a few concrete problems we face today in a world of rapidly changing climate that is largely human created.

 How do we respond to the grief we feel without turning away in despair?

 "Grief can be the garden of compassion.
 If you keep your heart open through everything, your pain can become your greatest ally in your life's search for love and wisdom.” -Rumi